couchbase-examples/ios-swift-quickstart/README.md

 Inside the Project Navigator in Xcode:

-- Locate the `Config.swift` file inside the `ios-swift-quickstart` folder
+- Locate the `Config.plist` file inside the `ios-swift-quickstart` folder
 - Open the file and provide the following configuration values:

   - **Remote Capella endpoint URL** – Paste the "Public URL" from the Connect page of App Services (discussed earlier)